trushantKose/sigma-batch/README.md

 # sigma-batch
-This is a demo for Git &amp; Git-hub class
+This is a demo for Git & Git-hub class.